 One of the biggest questions cruisers have is whether or not to take a ship-sponsored shore excursion.
 The answer banks on your budget, as well as your inclinations.
-Port tours vary in price, depending on the cruise line, and can run you anywhere from $40 per person for a simple beach break to hundreds of dollars each for such higher-priced options as helicopter rides, golf and long-day or overnight tours.
+Shore tours vary in price, depending on the cruise line, and can run you anywhere from $40 per person for a simple beach break to hundreds of dollars each for such higher-priced options as helicopter rides, golf outings and long-day or overnight tours.
 Taking a tour in every port can quickly inflate your onboard bill.

 Shore excursions are worth it if you want to venture to attractions that are located far from the pier, learn more about an area through a guide or participate in physical activities where gear is required (biking, diving, golf).
-However, if all you want to do is walk around town, shop or visit the beach, it could be much cheaper and less time-consuming to get a map and go it on your own.
+However, if all you want to do is walk around town, shop or visit the beach, it could be much cheaper and less time-consuming to get a map and do it on your own.
 For instance, in St. Thomas, the shops are a stone's throw from the ship, but beaches are a cab ride away.
 (Although it still might be less expensive to hail a taxi to the beach than to participate in a tour.)
 And, in tiny Monte Carlo, the castle, cathedral and casino are all within walking distance of your ship.
 Don't forget about arranging your own transportation, too.
-In Hawaii, many ports offer on-site car rentals or rental agency pickups.
+In Hawaii, many ports offer rental agency pickups.
 In Barcelona, you can easily use a combination of local buses, the subway and hop-on, hop-off tourist buses to get around.

-Advance Planning & Resources
+Advance Planning and Resources

 Cruisers have multiple resources for researching in-port activities.

-Browse guidebooks on the destinations you're planning to visit.
+Guidebooks and Travel Websites: Browse online destination guides, or pick up some guidebooks on the destinations you're planning to visit.
 If you find that it's pricey to buy multiple guidebooks for all the regions your ship will visit, consider borrowing them from your local library and photocopying pertinent pages to take on your vacation.
-Or, buy a guide aimed at cruisers, such as "Frommer's Cruises & Ports of Call" or "Fodor's The Complete Guide to Caribbean (or European) Ports of Call."
+Or, buy a guide aimed at cruisers, from major guidebook companies like Fodor's or Frommer's.

 Don't forget to come up with a Plan B, in case your desired tour gets canceled or is sold out.

-How to Get the Most from Your Shore Excursion
+How to Get the Most From Your Shore Excursion

 Here are a few final tips to keep in mind in order to get the best experience out of your shore excursion.

-Read shore excursion descriptions very carefully to understand exactly how your time will be spent on the tour.
+- Read shore excursion descriptions very carefully to understand exactly how your time will be spent on the tour.
 Add up how much time is spent on the bus, driving between attractions, and compare that to how much time is spent at each destination.
 If you are unsure, ask the shore excursion manager to describe the tour in detail.
-You may have to decide between spending short amounts of time in a variety of places and getting an in-depth tour of one area, while missing out on several others.
+You might have to decide between spending short amounts of time in a variety of places and getting an in-depth tour of one area, while missing out on several others.

-Some tours involve strenuous treks in hot, humid climes or long days with lots of walking.
+- Some tours involve strenuous treks in hot, humid climes or long days with lots of walking.
 Cruise lines are typically good at pointing out which excursions are strenuous and even which are best for travelers with limited mobility.
 Be sure to pick tours that you can handle physically.

-Staff members who work aboard ships are great sources of information on the best local beaches, restaurants and shopping (since they often visit the same ports every week).
+- Staff members who work aboard ships are great sources of information on the best local beaches, restaurants and shopping (since they often visit the same ports every week).
 Ask where they go -- the purser's office is an especially good resource.

-Your final bill can add up if you buy a shore excursion in every port.
+- Your final bill can add up if you buy a shore excursion in every port.
 However, in some ports -- especially in Alaska, Europe or exotic destinations -- shore excursions are the only way to go.
 Budget accordingly.

-Hiring a private taxi is often less expensive than the ship's excursion, depending on the number of people you have in your group.
+- Hiring a private taxi is often less expensive than the ship's excursion, depending on the number of people you have in your group.
 When hiring a taxi, be sure to negotiate a flat rate -- based on your destination and the approximate amount of time you'll need -- before you depart.
 If you want narration in addition to transportation, choose a driver with a good command of English.